-Energy and environment deals with the technological and scientific aspects of energy and environment questions including energy protection, and the interaction of energy forms and systems with the physical environment, are enclosed, including the relationship of such questions to wider economic and socio-political issues.
+Energy and environment deal with the technological and scientific aspects of energy and environment questions including energy protection, and the interaction of energy forms and systems with the physical environment are enclosed, including the relationship of such questions to wider economic and socio-political issues.
 Environmental engineers work to increase recycling, waste disposal, public health, and water and air pollution control.

 Track 17: Bioremediation

 “Bioremediation is a waste management technique that involves the use of organisms to eliminate or neutralize pollutants from a contaminated site.”
 According to the EPA, Bioremediation is a “treatment that uses naturally occurring organisms to break down risky substances into less toxic or nontoxic substances.”

 Track 18: Energy Recycling